HelmholtzAI-Consultants-Munich/PySDDR/README.md

  'epochs': 200,
  'optimizer': optim.SGD,
  'optimizer_params':{'lr': 0.01, 'momentum': 0.9},
- 'degrees_of_freedom': {'rate': 10}
+ 'degrees_of_freedom': {'loc':4, 'scale':4}
  }
  ```

-Note that ```train_parameters['degrees_of_freedom']``` is a dictionary where the degrees of freedom for the regularization of each of each parameter is defined -> [LISA HELP]

-## Features -> remove this part?

-### Scientific features

-_Here discuss the scientific features available to the user, e.g. w or w/o orthogonolization, optimizer options etc._

-## Examples of using scientific features
+Note that ```train_parameters['degrees_of_freedom']``` is a dictionary where the degrees of freedom of each parameter is defined.
+This can either be a list of degrees of freedom for each spline in the formula or a single number (same degrees of freedom for all splines).
+Using the Demmler-Reinsch Orhtogonalization, all smoothing terms are then calculated based on this specification (e.g., setting degrees_of_freedom = 5 results in sp = 1.234 for one smooth, but sp = 133.7 for another smooth due to their different nature and data).
+This ensures that no smooth term has more flexibility than the other term which makes sense in certain situations.

+## Example

 ```
-this is an example, here we can link also to test_run.ipynb
+this is an example
 ```
 _We should however add more content than currently in jupyter notebook_

- ## Examples of training features
+ ## Example

 ```
-this is an example, here we can link also to example_usage.ipynb
+this is an example
 ```